Fabwelt/Smartcontracts/README.md

 Such a model with clear transparency makes it justifiable for the users to build a long-term relationship with FABWELT which is the primary fuel for it to grow and keep developing products.

+# Tokenomics
-The Fabwelt token is an ERC-20 standard-based Polygon (previous Matic) token (FWLT).
+The Fabwelt token is an ERC-20 standard-based Polygon (previous Matic) token (WELT).
 Fabwelt token contract has built in transaction fees for various purposes.
-The contract will be renounced after successful public pre-sale eliminating the Fabwelt team to change fees in the future.
+The contract will be renounced after successful liquidity lock eliminating the Fabwelt team to change fees in the future.
 The token contract has no mint function available.
 Tokenomics for Fabwelt are:

-•	Maximum supply of 500 Million FWLT tokens
+• Maximum supply of 500 million tokens

-•	1% liquidity fee
+• Initial circulating supply of 275 million tokens
 • 1% tax for holders at every transaction
 • 1% governance fee at every transaction to development wallet

-•	Maximum of 2% of circulation supply wallet transfer per transaction (antiwhale)
+• Maximum of 2% of circulation supply wallet transfer per transaction (anti-whale)
+• 225 million tokens reserved for Unlocking Mechanism

-•	100 Million FWLT tokens will be reserved for staking rewards
+• 100 million tokens will be reserved for staking and gaming rewards

-•	25 Million FWLT token will be reserved for development and marketing
+• 20 million tokens will be reserved for development and marketing (Locked in 8 equal periods every 2 months starting at first liquidity lock)
+• 25 million tokens will be reserved for advisory board (All issued tokens will be vested)

-•	20 Million FWLT tokens will be reserved for bounty programs
+• 5 million tokens will be reserved for bounty programs (locked until end of each bounty program)
+• 25 million tokens will be reserved for private seed round funding
+• 100 million tokens will be reserved for pre-sale (unsold tokens will be burned)